 Although getting rid of that bypass trust provision may seem like a good way to simplify your estate plan, prudent estate planning attorneys would advise keeping this provision until more permanent estate tax laws are in place.

-If you would like a knowledgeable estate planning attorney to review your estate plan and discuss the advantages of a bypass trust we at Julia Burt Law are happy to help.
+If you would like a knowledgeable estate planning attorney to review your estate plan and discuss the advantages of a bypass trust we at Burt + Clerc are happy to help.
 We are conveniently located in Palm Desert and serve clients in the entire Coachella Valley.